A First Amendment textbook by Ronald K. L. Collins, Will Creeley, and David L. Hudson, Jr. (with Jackie Farmer as managing editor).

 First Things First is a college coursebook like no other.
-Written by three First Amendment experts and professors, this First Amendment textbook provides students with the fundamentals of modern American free speech law in a clear, concise, and accessible manner.
+Written by three First Amendment experts and professors, this free speech textbook provides students with the fundamentals of modern American free speech law in a clear, concise, and accessible manner.
 First Things First also introduces readers to First Amendment issues related to topics such as student speech, freedom of the press, civil rights, LGBTQ rights, advertising, music censorship, and artificial intelligence.
 The ebook text includes scores of audio and video links, photographs, and helpful study-aid summaries and questions.
 First Things First’s vibrant and engaging tone ensures readers will leave this free speech textbook with a dynamic understanding of their rights and the value of free speech.

 Fill out the form below for a free digital copy of First Things First.
 Wondering which file version is right for you?
 Mobi files are supported by Kindle apps and devices, while ePub files are supported by most other eReaders and eReader apps.
 Paperback copies can be purchased through Amazon.